pikdum/steam-deck/README.md

 ## install

 1. right click and save as [this install.desktop link](https://raw.githubusercontent.com/pikdum/steam-deck/master/install.desktop)
-2. go to downloads folder and double click to run it
+2. go to the downloads folder, move the `install.desktop` file to the desktop, and double click to run it

 or